ember-learn/ember-blog/content/the-ember-times-issue-208.md

 date: 2023-10-28T00:00:00.000Z
 tags:
   - newsletter
-  - '2023'
+  - '2024'
 ---

-👋 Emberistas! 🐹
+👋 Welcome to 2024, Emberistas! 🐹

-EmberFest 2023 videos 🇪🇸, Ember Europe meet-up  🇪🇺, Glint Deep Dives 🤿,  Practicle Blogposts 📝
+EmberFest 2023 videos 🇪🇸, Ember Europe meet-up video,  🇪🇺, Glint Deep Dives 🤿,  Practicle Blogposts 📝, Addons since 1st of January
 <SOME-INTRO-HERE-TO-KEEP-THEM-SUBSCRIBERS-READING>

+---

+## Welcome to 2024!

+It's been an irregular year when it comes to this amazing blog/newsletter.
+This edition does it's best to wrap up some of the important resources released in the last quarter of 2023.
+It will not cover all the releases of the addons we usually cover.
+Starting this February we'll try to send out the Ember Times bi-weekly again and we could use your help.
+Are you interested in writing for the Ember Times, please reach out on [Discord (#support-ember-times)](https://discord.com/channels/480462759797063690/485450546887786506)!

 ---